| | |

 Add Hardware to IKEA SEKTION Cabinets

-After you assemble your cabinets, you can also add the hardware.
+After you assemble your cabinets, you can also add the hardware and door handles.

 To install hardware, I recommend using a hardware installation template tool.
 This will help you determine exactly where to place to holes in your painted cabinet doors and drawers.